apache/qpid-dispatch/console/hawtio/README.md

     $ mvn clean install

-The dispatch-plugin-1.4.60.war file should now be in the target directory.
+The dispatch-plugin-<version>.war file should now be in the target directory.

 ## Apache Tomcat installation

-Copy the dispatch-plugin-1.4.60.war file as the following name
+Copy the dispatch-plugin-<version>.war file as the following name

     dispatch-plugin.war
 to the deploy directory of Apache Tomcat or similar Java web container.
 Ensure the hawtio.war file is present in the same directory.
-Point a browser at http://\<tomcathost:post\>/hawtio
+Point a browser at http://\<tomcat-host:port\>/hawtio
 Dispatch Router should be available as a tab in the console.

 ## Connecting to a router